Continue.dev Review 2026: Async PR Agents, Tested

 Verdict

-Continue.dev's pivot to Continuous AI is a bet on where agentic coding is heading: async agents that enforce standards and catch issues automatically, not just real-time autocomplete.
+Continue.dev's pivot to Continuous AI was a bet on where agentic coding is heading: async agents that enforce standards and catch issues automatically.
+The Cursor acquisition closed that chapter for the original team, but the v2.0.0 release is genuinely usable as a stable, BYO-LLM tool today.

 Try it